JuliaDataScience/JuliaDataScience/contents/dataframes.md

 This assumes that the function is not re-defined, of course.
 We promise to not do that in this book, because it is a bad idea exactly for this reason.
 Instead of "changing" a function, we will make a new one and give it a clear name.
-Also, sometimes we will still be defining variables, but if we do, then you can rest assured that we won't reuse it much later in the book.

 So, back to `DataFrames`.
-As you might have seen, the way to create one is simply to pass vectors into `DataFrame`.
+As you might have seen, the way to create one is simply to pass vectors as arguments into `DataFrame(...)`.
 You can come up with any valid Julia vector and it will work as long as the vectors have the same length.
 Duplicates, unicode symbols and not so round numbers are fine: